 Birth Defects in Newborn Babies

 and some can be fatal.
 There are over 4,000 known birth defects.
 Other terms used for birth

 Birth defects may be caused by inherited (genetic) problems or by environmental things such as exposure to certain toxic substances during pregnancy.
 Some birth defects can be linked to a direct cause.
 Other reasons are not as clear.
 More than 2 in 3 birth defects have no known cause.

-Some birth defects are more common than others.
-The more common ones are described below.
+than others.
+The more common types are described below.